sreeleela/ExpenseTracker/README.md

    File -> New -> Project from Version Control -> GitHub (Url: https://github.com/sreeleela/ExpenseTracker.git )(clone from here)<br>
    Now Run the Project

-2. Download Zip file of Project and unzip it (Suppose the unziped folder is in downloads and the name is ExpenseTracker-master) open android studio<br>
+2. Download Zip file of Project and unzip it (Suppose the unziped folder is in downloads and the name is ExpenseTracker-master)<br>
+   open android studio<br>
    File -> New -> Import Project<br>
    Select Eclipse or Gradle Project to Import<br>